mimike/typescript-project/README.md

 ## Main Technical Features

-Travelp is a web application where users can browse hotels by geolocation select their destination in a search box.
+Travelp is a web application where users can browse hotels by geolocation or select their destination in a search box.

 The Google API was used to collect this data.